kdlong/SMP_18_001_CWR/firstReading.md

 - L288: ... uncertainty in the signal cross section prediction when performing the EW WZ signal strength measurement.
 [I believe here you meant the EW WZ signal strength measurement, not the significance measurement!]

+**Fixed**

 - LL298-299: why would the uncertainties in the misidentification probability be uncorrelated between the channels.
 All channels with electrons should be affected by the electron misidentification probability uncertainty in a correlated way!
 Please, explain your assumption.

+**The primary source of uncertainty is not in measuring the loose-to-tight transfer factors, but in their applicability, particularly due to the flavor content of the events where they are obtained vs. applied.
+Because the flavor content is different by channel, the uncertainty is uncorrelated.
+In any case, the difference between correlating and decorrelating the uncertainty would be negligible.**

 - Table 2: just to make sure, is the impact listed in the last column is really in the signal significance (i.e., the probability for the background only to fluctuate to or above the measured number of events) as the caption claims, or in the signal strength (&#956;)?
 These are not the same quantities.

+**We have improved the description, and have chosen to present the impact on the expected significance in order to show the impact of the uncertainties in making a statistically significant measurement.**

 - L325: the sentence sounds funny: why would one measure the cross section by fitting the expected event yield?
 This is a closure test, not a measurement.
 Please, drop "and expected".